15 Best Alternatives to Cable TV

 This post may contain affiliate links.
 Please read my disclosure page for more info.

 The best alternatives to cable TV help you save a ton of money.
-The average cable bill is north of $100, and it only seems to be moving higher.
+The average cable bill is north of $100, and it’s only moving higher.
 We were paying close to the average before we canceled DirecTV and now save $80+ per month that we’re able to put towards things we value more in our budget.

-I get asked about the best cable replacement services on a regular basis by readers so wanted to do a post that outlines some of the cheaper alternatives to cable TV that still let you watch the shows you like.
+I get asked about the best cable TV alternatives on a regular basis by readers so wanted to do a post that outlines some of the cheaper alternatives to cable TV that still let you watch the shows you like.
 If you want to cut the cord and wonder what channels you can get without cable, this post shows the best cable replacement services to consider.

 Best Alternatives to Cable TV